 More on the OB crew, coming soon.

-Classical music plays a key part of the Naomi Alexander novels because it’s a part of her character.
+Classical music plays a key part of the Dr. Naomi Alexander novels because it’s a part of her character.
 Jeff and Julia Winthrop often bonded over music in their attic studio.
 Jeff uses music as a form of inspiration to relive memories.
 Mallory’s appreciation for Funk comes from her mom and dad.
 Ruth plays gospel music often.
 As with Like Sweet Buttermilk, the music of Obscure Boundaries is integral to the story, conveying both mood and message.
-Check back for my perspective on the music or songs I selected for the story.
+Check back for my perspective on the music selected for the story.

 Recipe - Banana Upside-down Cake